Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 #### Lottielab

 If you do not want to wait that long you may want to try [Lottielab](https://lottielab.com/).
 It is a well-designed, intuitive editor for simple animations.
+It doesn't seem to be able to reuse elements though.

+### GSAP

+Xxxxx xx xxx

 ### Stale editors